bluesky/databroker/doc/source/tutorial.rst

 ======================================

 The :class:`Header.table` method is just one way to load the data.
-Another is `Header.data`, which loads data for one specific field (i.e., one column of the table) in a "lazy", streaming fashion.
+Another is :class:`Header.data`, which loads data for one specific field (i.e., one column of the table) in a "lazy", streaming fashion.

 .. ipython:: python